Azure/azure-sdk-for-python/sdk/storage/azure-storage-queue/samples/README.md

     * Enabling the logger for the service and printing any logging messages

 ## Prerequisites
-* Python 2.7, or 3.5 or later is required to use this package.
+* Python 2.7, or 3.5 or later is required to use this package (3.5 or later if using asyncio)
 * You must have an [Azure subscription](https://azure.microsoft.com/free/) and an [Azure storage account](https://docs.microsoft.com/azure/storage/common/storage-account-overview) to run these samples.